 State-of-the-art equipment, an excellent curriculum and engaged faculty make our RTVF program one of the nationís best.

-In addition to earning a bachelorís degree, you can simultaneously earn certificates in television news producing, media management and Spanish language media.
+In addition to earning a bachelorís degree, you can earn certificates in television news producing, media management and Spanish language media.

-Their books are used in university courses throughout the world, and faculty-produced films and television programs have aired on network television and been screened at New Yorkís Museum of Modern Art.
-They also work for and have received recognitions from national and international organizations focusing on media education and film preservation.
+Their books are used in university courses throughout the world, and faculty-produced films and programs have aired on network television and been screened at New Yorkís Museum of Modern Art.
+They also work for and have been recognized by national and international organizations focusing on media education and film preservation.

 Scholarships are available to eligible students.

 Your courses will focus on perspectives on film; perspectives on radio, television and converged media; and broadcast or film production.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.
+Each year, 3,900 students transfer to UNT.
+More information about the center is at transition.unt.edu.